ZerBea/hcxtools/README.md

 * Raspberry Pi (Recommended: A+ = very low power consumption or B+), but notebooks and desktops should work, too.

-To install requirements on Kali use the following 'apt-get install libpcap-dev libcurl4-openssl-dev libssl-dev'
+To install requirements on Kali use the following 'apt-get install libpcap-dev libcurl4-openssl-dev libssl-dev zlib1g-dev'

 Tested adapters